Vamsi0207/To-do-application/README.md

 3. **Access the application:**

-   - Open your web browser and navigate to the URL where your application is hosted.
+   - Open your web browser and navigate to the "localhost/<your_folder>/Login.php" where your application is hosted.

 ## Usage